Large Deviations for Markovian Graphon Processes and Associated Dynamical Systems on Networks: Abstract

 \section{Abstract}

-We consider temporal models of rapidly changing Markovian networks modulated by time-evolving spatially dependent kernels that define rates for edge formation and dissolution.
-Alternatively, these can be viewed as Markovian networks with $O(1)$ jump rates viewed over a long time horizon.
-In the regimes we consider, the window averages of \emph{graphon} valued processes over suitable time intervals are natural state descriptors for the system.
-Under appropriate conditions on the jump-rate kernels, we establish laws of large numbers and large deviation principles(LDP) for the graphon processes averaged over a suitable time window, both in the weak topology and with respect to the cut norm in the associated graphon space.
-Although the problem setting and analysis are more involved than for the well-studied static random network model, the variational problem associated with the rate function admits an explicit solution, yielding an equally tractable—though different—expression for the rate function, similar to the static case.
-Using these results, we then establish the LDP for node-valent dynamical systems driven by the underlying evolving network.
+We consider temporal models of rapidly evolving Markovian networks whose edge-formation and dissolution rates are determined by time-dependent spatial kernels.
+Equivalently, these may be viewed as Markovian networks with $O(1)$ jump rates observed over long time horizons.
+In this regime, paths of graphon-valued processes obtained by averaging over suitable moving time windows provide natural state descriptors.
+Under appropriate conditions on the jump-rate kernels, we establish laws of large numbers and large deviation principles for these window-averaged paths, both in the weak topology and in the cut metric.
+We also show that, without such local averaging, the rapidly oscillating graphon process does not satisfy a nontrivial path-space LDP.
+The resulting rate functions admit explicit and tractable representations, distinct from those arising in static random graph models and finite-horizon dynamic graph models.
+We further analyze the associated variational problems in several examples and apply the graphon LDP to node-valent dynamical systems driven by the evolving network.